Want an antioxidant that is good for your skin? Vitamin E is a fat-soluble element found in a variety of foods.

 It is best to apply right before the shower and let it absorb before washing off, as this cream tends to be a bit greasy.

-Treat Dry Skin
+Soothes Dry Skin

 You can use Vitamin E to reduce or get rid of dryness.
 You will need to use oil for several weeks to see a result.